You have an idea for your business or blog and are super excited to start this new chapter in your life. Have you checked domain name prices yet?

-Do you have a name for your idea yet?
+Furthermore, do you have a name for your idea yet?

 Or maybe you have a domain name you know is available and have looked at different companies to buy it?

-If you’ve researched companies to register your domain and also checked to see how much it will cost, you may have noticed that domain prices vary a lot.
+If you’ve researched companies to register your domain and also checked to see how much it will cost, you may have noticed that domain name prices vary a lot.

-Testing Domain Prices Across Registrars
+Testing Domain Name Prices Across Registrars

 I’ve checked an available domain with several registration services to see how much the price varies.

 For my test, I’ve used the first 10 results found in a number of searches for “register a domain” type queries.
 My aim is to reflect the registrars that anyone might come across.

 For the test I have chosen to acquire the domain for a 1 year period: that domain is domainpricetest.com.

 To be clear, these are the prices quoted for just purchasing the domain alone.
 They do not include adding services such as WHOIS protection.

 - Namecheap: $8.88/yr